ibm-cloud-docs/assistant/information-security.md

 If you need to remove a customer's message data from a {{site.data.keyword.conversationshort}} instance, you can do so based on the customer ID of the client, as long as you associate the message with a customer ID when the message is sent to {{site.data.keyword.conversationshort}}.

-**Note:** The Preview Link and automatic Facebook integration features do not support the labeling and therefore deletion of data based on customer ID.
-These features should not be used in a solution that requires the ability to delete based on customer ID.
+- The Preview Link and automatic Facebook integrations do not support the labeling and therefore deletion of data based on customer ID.
+These integration types should not be used in a solution that must support the ability to delete data based on a customer ID.
+- For Slack, the `customer_id` is the `user_id` prepended with `slack_`.
+The Slack `user_id` property is a concatenation of the team ID, such as `T09LVDR7Y`, and the member ID of the user, such has `W4F8K9JNF`.
+For example: `T09LVDR7YW4F8K9JNF`.
+  - To get the team ID, open the channel from a web browser.
+Open the web developer tools to view the console.
+Look for `[BOOT] Initial team ID`.
+  - You can copy the member ID from the user's Slack profile.
+  - To get the IDs programmatically, use the Slack API.
+For more information, see [Overview](https://api.slack.com/apis){: external}.
+  The full customer ID looks like this: `customer_id=slack_T09LVDR7YW4F8K9JNF`.
+- For the Web Chat integration, the service takes the `user_id` that is passed in and adds it as the `customer_id` parameter value to the `X-Watson-Metadata` header with each request.

 ### Before you begin
 {: #information-security-delete-user-data-prereqs}